Transportation Economic Development Infrastructure (TEDI) Application

 DEED Disbursement Requirements

-When requesting payments, Eligible Applicants can only request up to the percentage of funds that matches the percentage of TEDI funding in the project.
+When requesting payments, grantees can only request up to the percentage of funds that matches the percentage of TEDI funding in the project.
 Supporting documentation (including invoices and canceled checks) for all incurred costs (including the required match) must be included with each pay request in order for DEED to process payment.
 DEED will only reimburse for completed work that has been paid for by the grantee.

 Time Table for Completion of Awards